Best Crypto Cards in Taiwan (2026)

 |---|---|---|---|---|---|

-Crypto.com adds lounge access at Taiwan Taoyuan International Airport (TPE, Taiwan's main international hub) and Taipei Songshan Airport (TSA, domestic and regional) on the Icy White tier (4%).
+Crypto.com Icy White adds lounge access at Taiwan Taoyuan International Airport (TPE, Taiwan's main international hub) and Taipei Songshan Airport (TSA, domestic and regional) on the 4% tier.

-COCA combines 8% cashback with non-custodial 6% APY.
+COCA combines up to 8% cashback with non-custodial 6% APY.

 Best Card For Every Need in Taiwan

-Crypto.com Icy White (4%) covers both Taoyuan (TPE) and Songshan (TSA) lounges, essential for an island where Japan, Korea, and Southeast Asia are all short-haul flights away.
+KAST gives a simpler prepaid option for users who fund through MAX Exchange or Binance P2P into USDT and want a free Visa Platinum bridge to international spend.
+Crypto.com Icy White (4%) covers both Taoyuan (TPE) and Songshan (TSA) lounges, useful on an island where Japan, Korea, and Southeast Asia are all short-haul flights away.

 Trade and Spend: Up to 8% BGB Cashback for Bitget Traders